Atlas98/Proiect_OM/README.md

-# proiect_om
+# Proiect OM
-Software created to compute some school Project
+Software created to compute some school project

+This contains the interface code, the computational unit's code is closed source, for now(?).